-Convert a string to a number (int, float) in Python
+Convert a String to a Number (int, float) in Python

-Use str() to convert a number to a string.
+to convert a number to a string.

-To format numbers or strings into various styles like zero-padding, binary, octal, hexadecimal, or scientific notation, use the format() function or the format() method on string objects.
+To format numbers or strings in various styles, such as zero-padded, binary, octal, hexadecimal, or scientific notation, use the format()

 You can also convert a list of strings to a list of numbers.

-int() converts a string to an integer (int).
+converts a string to an integer (int

 print(int('100'))